Roadside Monocular 3D Detection Prompted by 2D Detection: Introduction

-{\bf Technical insights. } Training a 3D detector involves optimizing multiple objectives, such as 2D box coordinate regression, depth estimation, orientation regression, and object classification.
-Intuitively, a compound holistic objective that optimizing all together might cause the missing detection of some hard objects as an attempt to handle the difficulty in regressing coordinates, depth and orientation.
-In contrast, training a 2D detector is simpler that incorporates fewer loss terms (e.g., only a 2D box coordinate regression loss and a classification loss) and is well studied in the literature.
-As a result, a 2D detector outperforms the 3D detector (although they are trained on the same dataset) w.r.t 2D detection metrics, motivating our exploration of using a 2D detector to facilitate 3D detector training.
-Moreover, there are more publicly available datasets with 2D box annotations, allowing pretraining a stronger base 2D detector and finetuning it on the target roadside dataset towards better performance.
-We study how to effectively use what is learned in the 2D detector to improve 3D detection.
-First and foremost, we explore using 2D detections as \emph{prompts}\footnote{We use ``prompt'' to emphasize that the information used to help train 3D detectors is provided by the 2D detector, which is frozen during training 3D detectors.} to help train better 3D detectors (Fig.~\ref{fig:overview}a).
-A straightforward method is to concatenate the \textit{features} computed by the 2D detector with the 3D detector's features, which notably improves the 3D detection performance.
-Another approach is to attentively fuse these \textit{features}, inspired by recent transformer architectures or attention modules, which exhibits markedly superior performance to the simple concatenation (Table \ref{tab:results-of-different-prompt-information}).
-Nevertheless, we derive a rather simple and effective method that uses 2D \textit{detection output} as prompts (i.e., 2D boxes' coordinates and class labels) to attentively fuse 3D detector's features, leading to significant improvements (Fig.~\ref{fig:overview}c).
-Intuitively, this attributes to that using 2D detections gives pinpointed targets, based on which training the 3D detector boils down to a simpler problem of inflating 2D detections to BEV.
-Moreover, we use the 2D detections to optimize rotation prediction of the 3D detections.
-Concretely, we introduce a yaw-tuning technique that optimizes rotation of a 3D detection w.r.t the corresponding 2D box prediction.
-This improves 3D detection further.
+{\bf Technical insights.} Training a 3D detector involves optimizing multiple objectives \cite{peri2022towards}, such as 2D box coordinate regression, depth estimation, orientation regression, and object classification.
+Intuitively, optimizing them all together might cause the missing detection of hard objects as an attempt to handle the difficulty in regressing coordinates, depth and orientation.
+In contrast, training a 2D detector is simpler that incorporates fewer loss terms, i.e., only a 2D box coordinate regression loss and a classification loss.
+This observation leads to our core insight that exploits a 2D detector to facilitate 3D detector training (Fig.~\ref{fig:overview}a).
+Intuitively, 2D detections pinpoint the target objects in the image and the 3D detector can be thought of as learning to lift them to 3D.
+From a contemporary view, our approach uses a 2D detector to prompt 3D detector, hence we name our framework \emph{Promptable 3D Detector (Pro3D)}.
+Moreover, as the camera is fixed in roadside perception, we derive an ``empty'' scene background as a scene prior from training frames (Fig.~\ref{fig:background}).
+We incorporate the scene prior as a part of input to the 3D detector.
+Extensive experiments validate the effectiveness of the scene prior, and importantly, the design of Pro3D.